 Recently Issued Accounting Pronouncements - In May 2014, the FASB issued new guidance on revenue from contracts with customers.
 The amended guidance outlines a single comprehensive revenue model for entities to use in accounting for revenue arising from contracts with customers.
 The guidance supersedes most current revenue recognition guidance, including industry-specific guidance.
 The core principle of the revenue model is that "an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services."
 Entities have the option of using either a full retrospective or modified approach to adopt the guidance.
 This guidance is effective for fiscal years, and interim reporting periods within those years, beginning after December 15, 2016.
-Early adoption is not permitted.
-We are still evaluating the impact this new guidance might have on our consolidated financial position, results of operations or cash flows.
+In April 2015, the FASB agreed to propose a one-year deferral of the revenue recognition standard's effective date for all entities, which would change the effectiveness to annual reporting periods beginning after December 15, 2017, with the option to adopt as early as December 15, 2016.
+We are currently evaluating the impact of the new guidance on our financial statements and have not yet determined which transition method we will utilize upon adoption.